JustCoolDev/MemPatcher/README.md

 # MemPatcher - The ultimate INJECTOR for android
-An sketchware project to Hack games with ROOT
+An sketchware project to Hack games with ROOT on android